-Jeter, Mary, "COMX 111A.12: Introduction to Public Speaking" (2021).
-University of Montana Course Syllabi.
-12168.
+Jeter, Mary, "COMX 111A.12: Introduction to Public Speaking" (2022).
+University of Montana Course Syllabi, 2021-2025.
+155. https://scholarworks.umt.edu/syllabi2021-2025/155

-https://scholarworks.umt.edu/syllabi/12168

-This Syllabus is brought to you for free and open access by the Open Educational Resources (OER) at ScholarWorks at University of Montana.
-It has been accepted for inclusion in University of Montana Course Syllabi by an authorized administrator of ScholarWorks at University of Montana.
+This Syllabus is brought to you for free and open access by ScholarWorks at University of Montana.
+It has been accepted for inclusion in University of Montana Course Syllabi, 2021-2025 by an authorized administrator of ScholarWorks at University of Montana.
 For more information, please contact scholarworks@mso.umt.edu.

-Welcome to COMX 111A-16: Introduction to Public Speaking!
+Welcome to COMX 111A-12: Introduction to Public Speaking!

-Meeting Time: Tuesday & Thursday 11 AM-12:20 PM

-Meeting Location: Jeannette Rankin Hall 205

-Instructor: Rosemary Jeter

-Email: mary.jeter@umconnect.umt.edu (Checked 9 AM-6 PM)

-Office Hours: Tuesday, 1-3 PM in LA 339, in-person or by Zoom, by appointment only
+Meeting Time: Tuesday & Thursday 2 PM - 3:20 PM Meeting Location: Social Sciences Building, Room 356 Instructor: Ms. Rosemary Jeter Email: mary.jeter@umconnect.umt.edu (Checked 9 AM-6 PM) Office Hours: Monday, 1-3 PM and Wednesday, 2-4 PM in LA 339; in-person or by Zoom, by appointment only